One popular form of The Cameo is to have a franchise's creator, or a film's director or producer, appear in the franchise itself.

 A guy with the spotlight in the punk club in After Hours.

 The directors of Mulan, Barry Cook and Tony Bancroft are animated as the two guards in the fireworks tower.

-Pretty much any movie based on a comic book by Stan Lee will have the man making an appearance.
+Pretty much any movie based on a Marvel comic book that Stan Lee was involved with in creating will have the man making an appearance.
 He's somewhere in pretty much every production based on a Marvel property, including as a voice actor in animated series.
 His appearances in Marvel movies include:

 He does not have a cameo in X-Men Origins: Wolverine, Elektra, X2: X-Men United, X-Men: First Class, or The Wolverine.
 He quipped for the last of these that it was to encourage the movie-goers to buy a second ticket by making them believe they had missed him the first time around.
 And later explained that he is unable to cameo in movies which aren't filmed in the United States anymore (and even when did travel to Canada in 2013, he passed on X-Men: Days of Future Past in Montreal to attend a convention in Toronto).